 It all snowballed from there really and I went from shooting that first wedding to shooting around 40 – 45 weddings a year.

 My first SLR was a Sony Alpha 200 but I quickly switched to Nikon as my interest in photography developed.
 Mainly because my husband had a 35mm Nikon F80 and a few lenses, which meant that I had access to gear beyond the scope of the kit lenses I could afford at the time.
 My first Nikon was a Nikon D90.

 I shoot with 2 x Nikon Df’s, a Sigma Art 35mm f/1.4 and a Nikon 85mm f/1.8 around 90% of the time.
 I have recently felt the need to shoot wider than 35 and have a Nikon 24mm f/2.8 but my Sigma 35 is a much more beautiful lens than the 24 so I often revert to 35mm.

-I have a Nikon 24 – 70mm f/2.8 that lives in my cupboard and is only taken out when I get a vibe that I’ll be dealing with a difficult vicar who makes me shoot the ceremony from the back of the church.
+I have a Nikon 24 – 70mm f/2.8, a Nikon zoom lens that lives in my cupboard and is only taken out when I get a vibe that I’ll be dealing with a difficult vicar who makes me shoot the ceremony from the back of the church.

 I shoot around 50% of my weddings in London and the rest all over the UK and Europe.
 Shooting more destination weddings is definitely on my wish list.

 This year I launched SNAP Photography festival and I’m really, really excited about it.
 It’s the first event of its kind in the UK and will involve three days of glamping, workshops, campfires, film screenings, music nights and parties, all at the beautiful Fforest in Wales.
 It’ll be a great opportunity for photographers to re-energise, hang out, be inspired and become part of a new community and we have speakers like Sam Hurd, Ross Harvey, Dylan and Sara, Marianne Taylor and Andria Lindquist lined up.